-Suzanne de Jong AACI, P.App President

-THE BOARD OF DIRECTORS AND I ARE PROUD TO LEAD AIC INTO THE NEXT THREE-YEAR STRATEGIC CYCLE THAT WILL PAVE THE WAY TO BUILDING AND REALIZING THE AIC OF TOMORROW.
+Suzanne de Jong AACI, P.App President THE BOARD OF DIRECTORS AND I ARE PROUD TO LEAD AIC INTO THE NEXT THREE-YEAR STRATEGIC CYCLE THAT WILL PAVE THE WAY TO BUILDING AND REALIZING THE AIC OF TOMORROW.

-'he Appraisal Institute of Canada (AIC) Board of Directors, with support from committee volunteers and AIC staff, have worked diligently to achieve the objectives set out in the 2018-2020 Strategic Plan (subsequently extended to 2022 to allow for the Shaping our Future Task Force to complete its work).
-Over the last three years, our overall membership numbers have remained stable, with the arrival of bright new Candidates and Student Members keeping pace with retirements.
-While AIC members account for an estimated 85% of the market share of Canada's valuation professionals, we are proud that the reputation of our designations, standards and education programs has never been stronger.
+and AIC staff, have worked diligently to achieve the the way for both AIC, as an organization, and the valuation profession to thrive in an ever-changing objectives set out in the 2018-2020 Strategic Plan (subsequently extended to 2022 to allow for the environment.
+This multi-year, member-centric and Shaping our Future Task Force to complete its work). multi-stakeholder project yielded comprehensive Over the last three years, our overall membership recommendations aimed at ensuring the continued numbers have remained stable, with the arrival success and effectiveness of the membership of bright new Candidates and Student Members and the organization that serves them.
+These 21 recommendations are grouped into three areas of keeping pace with retirements.
+While AIC members impact: 1) the Profession; 2) the Membership; and account for an estimated 85% of the market share of Canada's valuation professionals, we are proud that 3) the Organization. the reputation of our designations, standards and The Board of Directors and I are proud to lead AIC education programs has never been stronger.

-We have made notable progress in our advocacy, education, industry partnerships, diversification opportunities and promotional efforts, and there is still much more to do.
-In the development of our 2023-2025 Strategic Plan, AIC consulted with leadership, volunteers, staff, and the membership at large to identify the key issues and initiatives to focus on over the next three years.
-The findings from the Shaping our Future Task Force (2020-2022) significantly informed the objectives and metrics of this important strategic document.
+into the next three-year strategic cycle that will pave We have made notable progress in our advocacy, the way to building and realizing the AIC of tomorrow.
+The 2023-2025 Strategic Plan will serve as our education, industry partnerships, diversification opportunities and promotional efforts, and there is quide to better improve our ability to anticipate and still much more to do.
+In the development of our 2023respond to changes in the industry while ensuring we maintain a world-class reputation that our clients 2025 Strategic Plan, AIC consulted with leadership, volunteers, staff, and the membership at large to and stakeholders have come to expect. identify the key issues and initiatives to focus on over The following is a brief overview of the current issues and the next three years.
+The findings from the Shaping opportunities within the marketplace and the Strategic our Future Task Force (2020-2022) significantly Plan which will continue to position AIC members as informed the objectives and metrics of this important "Canada's appraisal professionals of choice". strategic document.